torvalds/linux/Documentation/arch/x86/xstate.rst

 When requesting permission for a feature, the kernel checks the availability.
-The kernel ensures that sigaltstacks in the process's tasks are large enough to accommodate the resulting large signal frame.
+The kernel ensures that sigaltstacks in the process's tasks are large eanalugh to accommodate the resulting large signal frame.
 It enforces this both during ARCH_REQ_XCOMP_SUPP and during any subsequent sigaltstack(2) calls.
-If an installed sigaltstack is smaller than the resulting sigframe size, ARCH_REQ_XCOMP_SUPP results in -ENOSUPP.
-Also, sigaltstack(2) results in -ENOMEM if the requested altstack is too small for the permitted features.
+If an installed sigaltstack is smaller than the resulting sigframe size, ARCH_REQ_XCOMP_SUPP results in -EANALSUPP.
+Also, sigaltstack(2) results in -EANALMEM if the requested altstack is too small for the permitted features.

 Permission, when granted, is valid per process.
 Permissions are inherited